DOH-JDJ0303/vaper-docs/docs/v2.0/pages/usage/overview.md

 ---

 # Reference Selection
 VAPER can automatically select references for you and/or you can tell VAPER which references to use.
 Learn more about how to adjust reference selection parameters [here](../inputs/#reference-selection).
+VAPER comes stock is a default reference set that includes **thousands** of viral species (see the full list [here](../../ref_search/)).

 ## Automated Reference Selection
 VAPER comes with multiple automated reference selection modes: `--refs_mode ( standard | sensitive | kitchen-sink )`. `standard` and `sensitive` modes use a _reference set_ supplied using the `--ref_set` parameter. `kitchen-sink` mode downloads references from NCBI using the metagenomic summary.